InnovateAzan/Bank-Account-Management-System/README.md

 # Usage:

-1.Upon running the script, users are prompted to enter their account number and name to create a bank account.
+1. Upon running the script, users are prompted to enter their account number and name to create a bank account.

-2.The program then displays a menu with options to display account information, withdraw money, deposit money, change account information, or exit the program.
+2. The program then displays a menu with options to display account information, withdraw money, deposit money, change account information, or exit the program.

-3.Users can choose the desired option by entering the corresponding number.
+3. Users can choose the desired option by entering the corresponding number.

-4.The program continuously runs until the user chooses to exit.
+4. The program continuously runs until the user chooses to exit.

  # Limitations:

-1.The script does not implement advanced features such as transaction history, authentication, or error handling for invalid inputs.
+1. The script does not implement advanced features such as transaction history, authentication, or error handling for invalid inputs.

-2.It assumes that the account number is always 8 digits long.
+2. It assumes that the account number is always 8 digits long.